-XIX.
+XVIII.
 PREVIOUS CONTRACTS AND COMPLIANCE REPORTS.
 The respondent represents as part of its offer that it:

-[] Has, [] Has Not
+[ ] Has, [ ] Has Not

 participated in a previous contract or subcontract subject to either the Equal Opportunity clause of this solicitation;

-[] Has, [] Has Not
+[ ] Has, [] Has Not

 filed all required compliance reports.

-XX.
-CONFLICT OF INTEREST CERTIFICATION .
+XIX.
+CONFLICT OF INTEREST CERTIFICATION.
 Except for the possible exceptions noted below, respondent certifies that it and its principals, owners, and employees have no interest, direct or indirect, which could conflict in any manner or degree with the performance or provisions of goods and/or services to CSCR.

 DISCLOSURE OF POSSIBLE CONFLICT OF INTEREST.

-The principals and owners of the firm:

-[] Have, [] Do Not Have

-A relative who is a Member of the Board of Directors of CSCR.
-If applicable the relative's name is

-The relationship of the relative to the principle and/or owner of the firm is

-[] There Is, [] There Is Not

-A principal or owner who is a Member of the Board of Directors of CSCR.
-If applic able, the principal's or

-owner's name is:
+The principals and owners of the firm: [ ] Have, [ ] Do Not Have A relative who is a Member of the Board of Directors of CSCR.
+If applicable the relative's name is The relationship of the relative to the principle and/or owner of the firm is [ ] There Is, [ ] There Is Not A principal or owner who is a Member of the Board of Directors of CSCR.
+If applicable, the principal's or owner's name is: [ ] There is, [ ] There Is Not A principal or owner who is an employee of CSCR.

-·

-[] There is, [] There Is Not

-A principal or owner who is an employee of CSCR.
 If applicable, the principal's or owner's name is

-XXII.
+XX.
 CERTIFICATION AND DISCLOSURE REGARDING PAYMENTS TO INFLUENCE CERTAIN FEDERAL TRANSACTIONS

-- A. The definitions and prohibitions contained in the clause, at FAR 52.203-12, Limitation on Payments to Influence Certain Federal Transactions, included in this solicitation, are hereby incorporated by reference in paragraph (b) of this certification. - B. The Respondent, by signing its offer, hereby certifies to the best of his or her knowledge and belief that on or after October 14, 2020. - No Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress on his or her behalf in connection with the awarding of a contract; - ii.
-If any funds other than Federal appropriated funds (including profit or fee received under a covered Federal transaction) have been paid, or will be paid, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress on his or her behalf in connection with this solicitation, the Offeror shall complete and submit, with its offer, OMB standard form LLL, Disclosure of Lobbying Activities, to the Contracting Officer; and - iii.
-He or she will include the language of this certification in all subcontract awards at any tier and require that all recipients of subcontract awards in excess of \$100,000 shall certify and disclose accordingly. - iv.
-Submission of this certification and disclosure is a prerequisite for making or entering into this contract imposed by Section 1352, Title 31, United States Code.
-Any person who makes an expenditure prohibited under this provision or who fails to file or amend the disclosure form to be filed or amended by this provision, shall be subject to a civil penalty of not less than \$10,000, and not more than \$100,000, for each such failure.
+- A. The definitions and prohibitions contained in the clause, at FAR 52.203-12, Limitation on Payments to Influence Certain Federal Transactions, included in this solicitation, are hereby incorporated by reference in paragraph (b) of this certification. - B. The Respondent, by signing its offer, hereby certifies to the best of his or her knowledge and belief that on or after October 14, 2020. - C. No Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress on his or her behalf in connection with the awarding of a contract; - D. If any funds other than Federal appropriated funds (including profit or fee received under a covered Federal transaction) have been paid, or will be paid, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress on his or her behalf in

-^{ &}quot;Principal" means an owner or high-level management employee with decision-making authority.
+\ &quot;Principal" means an owner or high-level management employee with decision-making authority.

-^{&}quot;Owner" means a person having any ownership interest in the firm.
+\\&quot;Owner" means a person having any ownership interest in the firm.